Awards for Excellence in Health Care Journalism

 AHCJ pays only one prize for each winning entry.

 Generally, only one story per entry is allowed.
-However, a maximum of three pieces – such as a main bar and two side bars on the same topic on the same day – may be submitted in each entry.
-A designated series of articles may be submitted in its entirety.
-A designated series either has a logo or text identifying it as a series centering on a single, narrowly defined topic.
-(EXAMPLE: Series examining hospital cost growth, but not a wide ranging set of stories under an umbrella term like “hospitals.”)
-In the "beat reporting" category, up to four individual stories may be submitted.
-If you are uncertain about where your entry falls on this rule, email your question to email@example.com
+However, a maximum of four pieces – such as a main bar and up to three side bars on the same topic on the same day – may be submitted in each entry.
+For a clearly related or designated series, up to five articles may be submitted.
+A series no longer requires a logo.
+However, it must be clear to the judges that the stories are on the same topic, institution or person.
+(EXAMPLE: A series could be one that examines hospital cost growth, but not a wide-ranging set of stories under an umbrella term like “hospitals.”)

 At this time, the contest does not include a category for health books.
 We may consider one at a later date.